GitClassical/Bridge/data/ovid-metamorphoses/readme.txt

 Credits (the presence of a name indicates that the book has been completed and is present in the .xlsx file)

-Book 1 Bret Mulligan
+Book 1 Bret Mulligan COMPLETE
-Book 2
+Book 2  r
 Book 3 Bret Mulligan
-Book 4
+Book 4 @MagisterConway
-Book 5
+Book 5 Stephen Farrand
-Book 6
+Book 6 Daniel Latique
 Book 7
 Book 8
 Book 9
 Book 10
 Book 11
 Book 12
 Book 13
 Book 14
 Book 15 Bret Mulligan